In Fear and Faith: Imperial, Symphonies and member changes (2010–2011)

 On December 19, 2009, the band put an update on their Facebook profile stating that they were writing and recording a new album over those next three months.
 During mid-April, the band completed the record after touring Europe, its title was revealed as Imperial.
 On May 12 at Midnight (PST) the band released three new songs off of the album; "The Solitary Life", "Counselor", and "Bones" as streaming media online prior to its release.
 On June 15, 2010 Imperial was released worldwide.

 In Fear and Faith appeared on the entire 2010 Vans Warped Tour performing on the Skullcandy Stage.
 Craig Owens, of Destroy Rebuild Until God Shows, performed guest vocals with the group on two of the tour dates.
 In Fear and Faith also participated in the Band of Brothers Tour in the fall of 2010 with We Came as Romans, Confide, Upon a Burning Body and Abandon All Ships.

-While In Fear and Faith were included on Attack Attack!'s This Is a Family Tour, unclean vocalist, Cody Anderson was forced to not be included on their schedule due to personal reasons and his position in the group was substituted by Bryan Zimmerman, formerly of Sky Eats Airplane.
+While In Fear and Faith were included on Attack Attack!'s This Is a Family Tour, unclean vocalist, Cody Anderson was forced to not be included on their schedule for personal reasons and his position in the group was substituted by Bryan Zimmerman, formerly of Sky Eats Airplane.
 On December 5, 2010, it was then announced that Anderson left the band completely.
 The reason for his leaving was never explained.
 With a lighter line-up, the band then took some time off from touring and recorded an EP featuring symphonic renditions of some of their songs.
 The EP was titled Symphonies, and was released on May 3, 2011.
 Barnes performs both the clean and unclean vocals on the release.
 Before its surfacing, the band once more changed its line-up.
 Both Tyler McElhaney and Noah Slifka were replaced by Jarred DeArmas and Sean Bell, respectively.
 Bell served as a touring member during the This Is A Family Tour for the group in the rhythm guitar position before his joining and DeArmas was originally the band's vocalist during its founding in high school when he was 17 in 2006.

 Self-titled album (2012)

 The band teased announced their new album by releasing the lead single on November 8, 2011, for a song titled, "It All Comes Out (On the Way Down)".
 "A Creeping Dose" was released on June 29, 2012, three days into the "Scream It Like You Mean It 2012" tour.
-The album was released later that year on October 16, 2012, with David Stephens of We Came as Romans appeared as a vocalist on the track "The Calm Before Reform".
+The album was released later that year on October 16, 2012, with Dave Stephens of We Came as Romans appeared as a vocalist on the track "The Calm Before Reform".